p3palazzo/comparative-histories/paper.md

 Bozdoğan had written, resists naturalizing cultural differences as an ethnographic exhibition of diversity [@bozdogan:1999architectural, 210].

-Given this genealogy of critical approaches to global history, let us look at how *A Global History* presented its subject matter.
+Given this genealogy of critical approaches to global history, it is perhaps disappointing that *A Global History* does just that sort of naturalizing the juxtaposition of cultural difference.
-The book chained discrete examples in simple chronological order, under chapter headings with numbered years rather than the conventional culture--epochs of Western art.
+The book chains discrete examples in simple chronological order, under chapter headings with numbered years rather than the conventional culture--epochs of Western art.
 *A Global History of Architecture* is a disciplinary textbook geared to